SoucupB/Mips-32/README.md

 # Mips compiler

 ## Description
-This repository constitutes a Pseudo C language compiler to a valid mips32 code The generated mips32 code according to this [Cheat sheet](https://uweb.engr.arizona.edu/~ece369/Resources/spim/MIPSReference.pdf) with several differences.
+This repository constitutes a Pseudo C language compiler to a valid mips32 code with 32 general purpose registers.
+The generated mips32 code according to this [Cheat sheet](https://uweb.engr.arizona.edu/~ece369/Resources/spim/MIPSReference.pdf) with several differences.
 | Instruction | Operation |